Kunalp02/Learnify/README.md

 - `/static` Containes All the required CSS, js, bootstrap, and jquery files

-## Spin up your own app
+## How to Setup and How to Contribute

-Check out the [contributing guide](CONTRIBUTING.MD) for the setup guide.
-After setup, you can host it wherever you want.
+Check out the [contributing guide](CONTRIBUTING.MD) for the setup and to know about how you can make contribution.

-## Contributing

 Any contributions are welcomed and encouraged.
-If you are interested, see the [contributing guide](CONTRIBUTING.MD).

-## Improvements
+## What you can contribute ?!
+Check out the [Guidelines](GUIDELINES.MD) to know what you can contribute.